Canoe Dedication on July 24, 2022 (Aotearoa)

 Findings discussed in this report affirm the feasibility and desirability of a TPHI to serve as a partner in addressing the health needs of American Indian and Alaska Native communities.
 The report describes a strong Tribal outreach and engagement approach through the project.

 [Practice Brief] A Case for Tribal Public Health Institutes

 Tribal Nations are challenged with protecting its citizens from the preventable causes of death, injury, illness and disability.
 Public health threats, such as chronic disease, infectious disease outbreaks, and natural disasters, have reinforced the need for a strong public health infrastructure.
 This practice brief describes how public health has evolved to include more collaborative and […]

-Pacific Island Guide to Public Health Performance and Accreditation
+[Resource Guide] Territorial Public Health Performance and Accreditation 101

 This resource was designed in collaboration with U.S. Pacific Island territories and the Association of State and Territorial Health Officials.
 Based on the principles of traditional Polynesian canoeing practices, this resource provides guidance on building teams, engaging community, and using the accreditation standards and measures as a navigational tool to improve performance.